Sonia Kovalevsky Day Workshop

 This Year's SK Day

-The workshop is designed for high-school students interested in math.
 There are talks, activities and prizes and the students get hands-on experience with different mathematical fields.
-They also have the opportunity to meet professional women who do math for a living.
+Participants also have the opportunity to meet professional women who do math for a living.

 Visit http://radio.azpm.org/azspotlight.teachers-voices/podcasts/2011/3/17/1134-teachers-voices/ to hear 2011's organizers discuss women in mathematics or look at activities we had in last year SK Day at http://websites.math.arizona.edu/awm-at-arizona/events/sk-day/2018